Aman-Gamarz/textutils/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Thank you for using TextUtils!
-If you have any questions or encounter any issues, feel free to contact the author, Aman Gamarz, at [aman@example.com](mailto:aman@example.com).
+If you have any questions or encounter any issues, feel free to write a review.